 against HPV infection.
 The HPV vaccine called Gardasil is approved for use in females aged 9-26 years old.
 The HPV vaccine called Cervarix is approved for females aged 10-25 years old.

 Talk to your doctor about when you should have Pap tests done.
 Professional health organizations have differing guidelines.

-If you are age 21-29 years, you should have the Pap test every two to three years.
+If you are age 21-29 years, you should have the Pap test every 2 to 3 years.

-If you are age 30-65, you should have the Pap test along with the HPV test every three to five years.
+If you are age 30-65, you should have the Pap test along with the HPV test every 3 to 5 years.